awharn/zowe-cli-web-help-generator/README.md

-# Zowe Web Help Generator
+# Zowe CLI Web Help Generator

 ## About the Generator